In a line

-Although the bike doesn’t feel that heavy once on the move, the additional 20% of power over a regular 250 is negated by the weight gain adding up to a claimed 169kg.
+Although the bike doesn’t feel that heavy once on the move, the additional 20% of power over a regular 250 is negated by a similar weight gain adding up to a claimed 169kg.
 Coming down the twisty R203 back to Marrakech, the old Tornado (135kg) could just about keep up.
 Climbing up to the pass it struggled, especially once the carb started choking on the elevation.
 I never revved the 310 over 5-6000rpm, nor really needed or wanted to; the efi helps it pull smoothly but above 6000 it all got unpleasantly buzzy.
-And yet, according the the Cycle World power graph it’s only making 20hp at 6000rpm where the extra 10hp pile in.
-Even then I suspect that, like any bike this size, riding across Spain on a mission to Morocco wouldn’t be much fun.
+And yet, according to the Cycle World power graph it’s only making 20hp at 6000rpm after which the extra 10hp pile in.
+Even then, I suspect that like any bike this size, riding across Spain on a mission to Morocco wouldn’t be much fun.

 Brakes were great as you’d expect.
-On the dirt it was the all-road tyres, weight and suspension which held us back, and on road or trail I tend not to brake hard to keep momentum.
+On the dirt it was the weight and suspension which held us back alongside the XR, and on road or trail I tend not to brake hard to maintain momentum.
 I forced the ABS on a couple of times to see how it responded and, with no frights, was happy to leave it on.
 Overall it’s a huge potential benefit, especially on the front.

 Economy and range

-Looking the new bike over, there’s nothing glaringly cheap or shoddy to suggest this bike is made in the same place they build Enfields.
+Looking the new bike over, there’s nothing glaringly cheap or shoddy to suggest this bike is made in the same place they build Enfield Bullets.
 Paint, welds, plastics, assembly and finish all look well up to BMW’s standards.
 That may all change after a few months rental use.

-At the end of the first day’s piste-bashing we thumped and waggled various bits to make sure nothing had come loose or broken, but apart from the fender and bashplate clanking, all looked in order.
-Under the seat was a handbook in Turkish and a near-proper toolkit which included spindle spanners (won’t fit the new wheel nuts) and a C-spanner for the shock.
+At the end of the first day’s piste bashing we thumped and waggled various bits to make sure nothing had come loose or broken, but apart from the fender and non-stock crash bar or bashplate clanking, all looked in order.
+Under the seat was a handbook in Turkish and a near-proper toolkit which included spindle spanners (won’t fit the new spoke wheel nuts) and a C-spanner for the shock.
 And for load-carrying duties the rear subframe looked a lot more chunky than what you’d find on a CRF250L for example.